tdt/docs/app/controllers/docs/4.0/configuration.md

     $ php artisan db:seed --env=testing --class=UserSeeder

 That's it!
-You can perform the phpunit command now, and see the tests at work.
+You can perform the phpunit command now.